 Second-generation wrestler Ken Wayne lost his mask as part of one of the successful 1980s regional tag teams, the Nightmares.
 But a police task force used digital information to unmask Wayne as a sexual predator in 2014.

-Wayne–whose real name is Kenath Dewayne Peal–was arrested Sept.
-9, 2014 by officers assigned to the Tennessee Attorney General’s Cyber Crime Unit and the DeSoto County Sheriff’s Department.
+Wayne — whose real name is Kenath Dewayne Peal — was arrested on September 9, 2014, by officers assigned to the Tennessee Attorney General’s Cyber Crime Unit and the DeSoto County Sheriff’s Department.
 Investigators found Peal had numerous images and videos of child pornography.

 As a singles wrestler, Wayne was successful as a junior heavyweight, holding the NWA United States junior heavyweight title, the USWA version of that title, and the WWC world junior heavy championship.
 But he’s best known for teaming with Danny Davis as the Nightmares, where they had a long and successful run in Tennessee and Alabama.
 The pair also worked as jobbers for WCW and WWE.

 Wayne continued to make a living in wrestling until his conviction, running New Experience Wrestling and serving as a board member for Ohio Valley Wrestling.
-He was occasionally active on fan message boards like Kayfabe Memories, as well, answering questions and telling road stories.
+He was occasionally active on fan message boards like Kayfabe Memories and answered questions and told road stories.

 He is currently serving five years in prison for possession of child pornography.
 Upon his release, he will be monitored by the state of Tennessee for 15 years, and will be required to register as a sex offender.
 He pleaded guilty to the charges, according to the Memphis Commercial Appeal.
 As a further part of his sentence, Wayne must also pay $1,000 to the Mississippi Children’s Trust Fund and $1,000 to the Mississippi Crime Victims Compensation Fund.